Best American Civil War Books

 Topic: The Battle of Gettysburg from multiple perspectives.

-Summary: Shaara’s Pulitzer Prize-winning novel humanizes the commanders and soldiers on both sides of Gettysburg.
-The book brings figures like General Lee, Chamberlain, and Longstreet to life with rich characterization.
-It’s widely regarded as one of the best fictionalized accounts of the war.
+Summary: Shaara’s Pulitzer Prize-winning book humanizes the commanders and soldiers on both sides of the Gettysburg battlefield.
+General Lee, Chamberlain, Longstreet, and the rest of the key characters receive fuller characterization than in most accounts.
+It’s considered among the best fictionalized versions of the war.

 6. For Cause and Comrades – James M. McPherson